Germany says testing diesel cars of foreign automakers

 Dobrindt said the European Union was working on tougher car emissions tests for the future, which would include tests on the road as well as in the lab.

-“The tests will therefore become more strict and will more closely resemble the normal driving behavior in road traffic,” he told the newspaper.
+“The tests will therefore become more strict and will more closely resemble the normal driving behaviour in road traffic,” he told the newspaper.
+(Reporting by Caroline Copley; editing by Jason Neely)